Drop off your CV

 By being considered, thoughtful and empathic while following these four steps, you will be able to give valuable and constructive feedback to anyone.
 It is important to follow up to show appreciation when you notice improvement along the way.
 This reinforces that you care about their success and it will help motivate them to keep up the great work.

-Last but certainly not least, the greatest feedback given not only can deliver messages well, but they ask for feedback and they ask for it regularly.
+The greatest feedback given not only can deliver messages well, but they ask for feedback and they ask for it regularly.
 LeeAnn Renninger’s research on perceived leadership describes the concept of push feedback, where you wait for feedback to be given to you, however pulling feedback is when we actively ask for feedback.
 The latter establishes you as a continual learner and puts the power in your hands, so don’t be afraid to start pulling.